Tribhanga (film): Critical reception

 Nandini Ramnath from Scroll.in opined that Shahane "plays the role of peacemaker and bridge-builder, forcing three divergent positions to point in the same direction".
 A review written by The Tribune's Gurnaaz Kaur referred to Tribhanga as "heart-rending, soul-stirring and profound".
 It further lauded Azmi for delivered "an amazing performance, so calm and mature, comfortable in her own skin", but criticized Kajol for being "foul-mouthed [and] temperamental" in the film's initial scenes.
 R. M. Vijayakar of India-West appreciated the latter, "Kajol is magnificent as the rude, blunt, expletive-spewing actress and dancer who is faced with the prospect of understanding her mother and herself."
-Saibal Chatterjee saw her "provides the frisson that the understated Tribhanga needs to keep trundling along at an even pace".
-Sukanya Verma stated that the first fifteen minutes of the film were "devoted to Kajol cursing like a sailor", saying that she "snaps at anyone who dares come in her way.
+Saibal Chatterjee of NDTV saw her "provides the frisson that the understated Tribhanga needs to keep trundling along at an even pace".
+Sukanya Verma of Rediff stated that the first fifteen minutes of the film were "devoted to Kajol cursing like a sailor", saying that she "snaps at anyone who dares come in her way.
 It's the sort of bratty behaviour and difficult reputation the actress was reportedly known for in her heyday."
 Sameer Salunkhe of Cine Blitz asserted that Azmi was "gracefully and achingly inspiring".

 Writing for Filmfare magazine, Devesh Sharma gave Tribhanga three out of five stars and impressed with Azmi, writing that her role Nayan was "shown to be brutally honest" and she "puts lots of candour in her performance, neither hiding the flaws nor needlessly putting an extra polish on her character's strengths".
 Conversely, Sharma negatively received Palkar, who he found "doesn’t have much to do and is underutilised in the film".
 Ritika Handoo of Zee News, who rated it two and a half out of five stars, gave a mixed reviews for the film.
 She felt Kajol "can light up a scene as few stars do, with her zeal to enthral", but added, "[She] reveals both the tendencies and, since the drama is largely defined by her screen presence, the film ends up a peculiar mix of the brilliant and the banal."
 Vinayak Chakravorty, who wrote a review for the Indo-Asian News Service, elaborated: "The film's intention is undoubtedly noble, but the execution is not without flaws.
 The overall style is far too melodramatic to allow any sort of nuanced exploration of relationships.
 The narrative is marked by intermittent loud treatment (suitably matched by an otherwise brilliant Kajol's screechy outbursts in such scenes)."